maas3n/autobuildffavs/README.md

 ```
 ffprobe -i template.avs
 ```
-#After optimizing your template.avs script: Trimming (if needed), Deinterlacing (if needed), Cropping (if needed), Resizing (if needed)
-#run the template.avs in ffmpeg for test encodes (optimizing your x264 parameters if needed)
-#when satisfied with the result, add a # in front of line 12 in your template.avs script to remove the Trim
-#(in this case, i have set aq mode to 1, aq strengt to 0.80, psy-rd to 0.95,0.00, disabled mbtree, etc)
-#(I am not the right person to explain the purpose and use of all x264 parameters
-#but theres a lof of info out there on differen forums about what the different x264 parameters will do to your video)
-#PS: The correct way to do this is to encode in 2pass while testing/tuning the parameters, comparing the results (b frames) with the source.
-#Then switch back to crf when satisfied, aiming for the highest compression (crf) without losing visual quality-
-#-while again comparing b frames with the source. start at 18. if no visual quality loss, go up 19, if visual quality loss try 18.5 etc.
-#sometimes you need to go lower than 18.
+##### After optimizing your template.avs script: Trimming (if needed), Deinterlacing (if needed), Cropping (if needed), Resizing (if needed) run the template.avs in ffmpeg for test encodes (optimizing your x264 parameters if needed) When satisfied with the result, add a # in front of line 12 in your template.avs script to remove the Trim (in this case, i have set aq mode to 1, aq strengt to 0.80, psy-rd to 0.95,0.00, disabled mbtree, etc) (I am not the right person to explain the purpose and use of all x264 parameters but theres a lof of info out there on differen forums about what the different x264 parameters will do to your video) PS: The correct way to do this is to encode in 2pass while testing/tuning the parameters, comparing the results (b frames) with the source.
+Then switch back to crf when satisfied, aiming for the highest compression (crf) without losing visual quality while again comparing b frames with the source. start at 18. if no visual quality loss, go up 19, if visual quality loss try 18.5 etc. Sometimes you need to go lower than 18.
 Most important: There's no correct answers key. you need to use your eyes, comparing.
-#But again, im not going to make a "x264 advanced encoding guide"
+But again, im not going to make a "x264 advanced encoding guide"

 Now start encoding your video file
 ```